-1.3 Scope
+1.2 Scope

-- 1.3.1 This document provides: - (a) a framework for the definition of a Wholesale Telephony Access Service that may be available on the NBN and potentially by other Wholesale Telephony Access Service Providers. - (b) a description of the key capabilities to be specified in the Wholesale Telephony Access Service. - 1.3.2 This document does not address: - (a) end-to-end characteristics of a telephony service. - (b) regulatory aspects for a telephony service such as emergency calling, lawful interception, preselection, number portability. - (c) interconnection arrangements. - (d) the routing of calls. - (e) all potential service types that could be delivered through the Reference Architecture and which may potentially be defined in future versions of this work.
+- 1.2.1 This document provides: - (a) a framework for the definition of a Wholesale Telephony Access Service that may be available on the NBN and potentially by other Wholesale Telephony Access Service Providers.

+- 1.2.2 This document does not address: - (a) end-to-end characteristics of a telephony service. - (b) regulatory aspects for a telephony service such as emergency calling, lawful interception, preselection, number portability. - (c) interconnection arrangements. - (d) the routing of calls. - (e) all potential service types that could be delivered through the Reference Architecture and which may potentially be defined in future versions of this work.

 1. There are a number of possible wholesale services that could be utilised for the delivery of a telephony application.
-The options presented in this paper do not preclude other methods for the delivery of telephony.
+The options presented in this Guideline do not preclude other methods for the delivery of telephony.

-2. Communications Alliance work to date has produced Release 1 of the Wholesale Service Definition Framework - Ethernet paper.
+2. The Communications Alliance NBN Project produced Release 1 of the Wholesale Service Definition Framework - Ethernet paper.
 The framework in this paper could be utilised to deliver a telephony application that relies on a Layer 2 Ethernet wholesale carriage service for transport.